 - Slice the top and bottom off the bananas remove the peels.
 Scrape the white part off the inside of the peels with a spoon.

 - Shred the peels with a fork and cut them into 2 to 3 inch-long pieces.
 Transfer to a bowl and add the olive oil, paprika, chili powder, mustard, garlic powder, onion powder and cumin.
+(It's important not to add salt yet, I found they got super salty if I added it now).
 Mix well and set aside to marinate while you prepare your coleslaw.

 - Heat a pan over medium heat and add the shredded banana peels.
 Add a small splash of water to help them steam and tenderize.

 - The cooking time will depend on how ripe your bananas are (the riper they are the faster they cook) so start tasting after a couple of minutes.
 It’s important that they are tender enough to bite through but not so overcooked that they turn to mush.
 They should be done in around 5 - 10 minutes more or less.
 Add another splash of water and keep cooking if the pan goes dry before they are tender.

 - Add the barbecue sauce and give them another 30 seconds to a minute more to incorporate the flavour.
 Add a pinch of salt to taste.
 Remove from the heat and let cool for a minute.

 - Pile the banana peels on your bun and top with your coleslaw.
 Serve immediately.